spillz-dxb/Small-Site-IoT-Data-Analytics/README.md

 # Objection

-Be able to pull data in from IoT devices and peerform data processing and ML in R/Python or Scala using notebooks
+Be able to pull data in from IoT devices and perform data processing and ML in R/Python or Scala using notebooks

 # Data Processsing